elakop/Project_PLIN065/README.md

 # Project_PLIN065
-Project for Tools for theories class at Masaryk University, Brno
+Project for the Tools for theories course at Masaryk University, Brno